Keynecta/client-portal.keynecta.com/content/_index.md

       open_in_new_tab: false
   - _bookshop_name: content-cards
     preheading: ''
-    heading:
+    heading: Welcome to  Keynecta Login
-    body: ''
+    body: This is a good place for an employee message
     cards:
       - heading: Keynecta Dashboard
         body: >-
-          An optional dashboard message here to make sure it's extra clear what this dashboard is for.
+          You can navigate to the Safety Dashboard or other Useful links, Forms, and Other Training Resources.
         button:
           enabled: true
           button_url: >-